in28minutes/in28minutes.com/flashcard-java-1-introduction.md

     description: Java Virtual Machine, or JVM, provides runtime environment in which Java bytecode can be loaded, verifies, and executed
   - title: JRE
     description: Java Runtime Environment, or JRE, is needed to Run Java Programs.
 JRE = JVM + Libraries + Other Components.
+  - title: JDK
+    description: JDK = JRE + Compilers + Debuggers
+    - JDK refers to the Java Development Kit.
+It's an acronym for the bundle needed to compile (with the compiler) and run (with the JRE bundle) your Java program.
   - title: Compiler
     description: A compiler in Java converts the source code into a machine-code or bytecode code, and that is then executed.
 It is platform-independent.
   - title: IDE